masaochi/TC/docs/tutorial.rst

 .. warning::

-   For TC++ band-structure calculation, please copy the directory where TC++ SCF calculation was performed and perform TC++ band calculation there.
+   For TC++ band-structure calculation, please copy the directory where TC++ SCF calculation was performed, and perform TC++ band calculation there.
    SCF and band calculations of TC++ should also be performed in different directories because the input and output file names, ``input.in`` and ``output.out``, are in common between two calculations.

 Required ``input.in`` for band calculation is as follows,